parsboy66/Docker/README.md

 ```{r}
 /data/PGP/niman/snrna.sif
 ```
-to run "R", you can use this command:\
+to run "R", you can use this command:

 ```{r}
 singularity exec --bind /kk /xx R
 ```
-kk is your home directory\
+kk is your home directory.\
-xx is the singularity image directory\
+xx is the singularity image directory.\